ahmedmadian/SearchableMoviesTask/README.md

 # SearchableMoviesTask

-This is demo for ios developer vacancy in SWVL
+This demo for iOS developer vacancy in SWVL

 ## About This Task